-Steve Hobbs leads in WA Secretary of State race
+Steve Hobbs leads in WA secretary of state race

 Anderson, who oversaw elections in Pierce County for 13 years, ran on that experience and her nonpartisan label.
 She’s said the secretary of state position is “ministerial” and should be strictly nonpartisan.

-She was working Tuesday, supporting staff as they processed ballots.
 “I’m so at peace.
 I trust the election results,” she said before the vote count.

 Hobbs raised more than $785,000 compared to about $345,000 raised by Anderson.